Open-Olympus-Project/infra-yggdrasil/README.md

 3. You have to add the new cluster to the vault with a new kubernetes auth method in the format of `kubernetes-$env`.
 One way of doing it is to use [this script](utilities/add-env-cluster.sh) Though it will require you to have the kubeconfig for both the service cluster and the env cluster.

+# Removing env clusters

+To remove a env cluster there is only two steps that can be done in any order:

+1. Go into argocd under the settings (the cog icon on the left) into the cluster list and delete the cluster you want to remove, with the three dots menu.

+2. Go to argo-workflows in the service cluster there is a workflow-template called `env-cluster-destroy` that you run with the name of the env you want to detroy.

 # Testing using kind